-Established in 1988 as the Specialized Cancer Center, the University of Illinois Cancer Center was approved by the Illinois Board of Higher Education as a
+Established in 1988 as the Specialized Cancer Center, the University of Illinois Cancer Center was approved by the Illinois Board of Higher Education as a permanent center in 1997.
+The center seeks to develop and deliver innovative solutions through scientific discovery to generate new knowledge and train the next generation of researchers to optimize outcomes and eliminate the burden of cancer in Illinois.
 Innovative treatment options stemming from basic science researchers in collaboration with clinicians and population health researchers, particularly in cancer health disparities and health equity research, have been primary foci of the center over the past four years.

 The center has received permission to submit an application for designation by the National Cancer Institute (NCI).
 NCI designation is an accreditation given to elite U.S. medical institutions that demonstrate they are leaders in addressing the nation's cancer burden through research.
 In addition, NCI-designated cancer centers receive research infrastructure funding ranging from \$1.4 million to \$6.0 million per year, plus institutional overhead costs.
-The transfer of the center is intended to meet the NCI's expectations of the cancer center as an organization that serves the multidisciplinary science of the institution, with reasonable breadth and depth of cancer-focused scientific faculty and dedicated research facilities.
+The transfer of the center is intended to meet the NCI's expectations of the Cancer Center as an organization that serves the multidisciplinary science of the institution, with reasonable breadth and depth of cancer-focused scientific faculty and dedicated research facilities.
 The NCI states that one of the expected commitments of the parent institution is to establish "an organizational status for the Cancer Center that is comparable or superior to that of departments."
 The guidelines also suggest that the authority of the cancer center director should be, "... as comparable or superior to that of department chairs, with appointments to decision making committees relevant to the Cancer Center and formally codified authorities."

 The external advisory board of the University of Illinois Cancer Center also recommends the center be structured as a unit independent of any one college.
-As a result, and following a series of conversations, all parties have agreed to transfer the center to the Office of the Vice Chancellor for Health Affairs which provides oversight of the UI Hospital & Health Sciences System, including the seven UIC health science colleges.
+As a result, and following a series of conversations, all parties have agreed to transfer the center to the Office of the Vice Chancellor for Health Affairs, which provides oversight of the UI Hospital and Health Sciences System, including the seven UIC health science colleges.
 The transfer will bring cancer research activities into an organizational structure that ensures resources are allocated efficiently; strengthens the university's ability to compete for external grant funds; reduces duplication and competition between departments, colleges, and research units; is inclusive of the University of Illinois Hospital and Clinics; and meets the guidelines for NCI designation.